 Our founder, Karin Lyman, grew up in Cincinnati then spent two decades traveling around the world as a military spouse.
 She visited the world’s most famous landmarks and museums, took in the local cultures and was amazed by the multilingual abilities and cultural awareness of the fascinating people she encountered.

 While living in Italy, Karin worked in a small Montessori school for a few years.
 It was there that she decided she would open a Montessori-inspired school when she returned home to Cincinnati, where she could use her own experiences to develop an interest in art, music, languages, travel and learning in young children.

 In 1995, the first location of The Children’s House opened, bringing an innovative and exciting approach to the education of young children that blended the best of Montessori and traditional methods, with an added touch of excitement and fun.
 This combination proved to be exceptional.

-Today, The Children’s House consists of six locations in Cincinnati and Northern Kentucky, and over 10,000 children have begun their educational journeys ignited with a passion for learning that will stay with them for life.
+Today, The Children’s House remains a local family-run business, consisting of six locations in Cincinnati and Northern Kentucky.
+Over 10,000 children have begun their educational journeys ignited with a passion for learning that will stay with them for life.